Temporomandibular Joint Dysfunction (TMJ/TMD)

 How do I know if I have TMJ disorder?

 Many people experience pain, such as headaches, as well as loss of teeth, tense muscles, and other symptoms as described above.
 A doctor or dentist can examine the mouth and joints manually to determine if TMJs are misaligned.

 How is TMJ disorder treated?

 Both Dr. Angela and Dr. Riley Lunn have studied and perform TMJ or TMD therapy.
-Dr. Riley Lunn is the founder of the respected professional journal, CRANIO, published out of our office.
+Dr. Riley Lunn is the founder of the respected professional journal, CRANIO.
 As a leading expert on TMJ disorder, Dr. Lunn offers many treatment options for patients with TMJ disorder.
 He often uses cone beam technology to create 3D images of the cranium and mandible, which aids in accurate diagnosis.
 A comprehensive evaluation will reveal whether TMJ disorder is the source of your pain.

 Treatment for TMJ disorder may include: